Kenyan Chess Championship

 The Kenyan National Chess Championship is an annual individual chess tournament typically held in December and organized by Chess Kenya.
 It serves as the flagship event of the year and the first stage of the qualification system for the Chess Olympiad and the All African Games.

+In 2019, 2021, 2022 and 2023, the first prize in the open section was a car.